najlae01/math-test-mini-games/README.md

 7. **Organize Project Files:**
    - Create a `Services` folder in the project directory and place `google-services.json` inside.
-   - Create a `Plugins` folder and add the shared Firebase plugin there.
+   - Create a `Plugins` folder and add shared Firebase and QrReader plugins there.

 8. **Build the Project:**
    - Right-click the `.uproject` file.